OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 - **Target Space:** The Space where a release bundle will be imported.
 The release extracted from the release bundle can then be deployed to environments in this Space.
 - **Remote Environment:** A reference to an environment owned by another Space.
 - **Remote Project:** A reference to a project owned by another Space.
-- **Remote Space:** A Space managed by a different ODCM, usually in a different secure network zone.
+- **Remote Space:** A reference to a Space managed by a different ODCM, usually in a different secure network zone.
 The concept of a **Remote Space** will enable you to promote releases across secure network boundaries.
 - **Variable Template:** We introduced this concept with multi-tenant deployments.
 In this context you could express that a variable value is required for each environment a project can be deployed into.

 ## Example: Secure Environments